Check and Update Outdated Graphics Driver

 These unneeded apps won’t slow down the progress of your PC and Valorant anymore.
-Though hopefully, the closed-off apps from the Task Manager will prevent future Valorant crashes so you can climb up to Radiant.
-Though if the Valorant game keeps crashing, you might want to hit into the heart of Riot Games’ Valorant files.
+Though hopefully, the closed-off apps from the Task Manager will prevent future Valorant crashes so you can climb up to Radiant, right?
+But well, if the Valorant game keeps crashing, you might want to hit into the heart of Riot Games’ Valorant files; we know.

 Run Valorant Repair System